-THIS AGREEMENT (this "Agreement"), dated as of September 8, 2018 (the "Effective Date"), is made by and between SEMPRA ENERGY, a California corporation ("Sempra Energy"), and Kevin C. Sagara (the "Executive").
+THIS AMENDED AND RESTATED AGREEMENT (this "Agreement"), dated as of May 1, 2018, is made by and between SEMPRA ENERGY, a California corporation ("Sempra Energy"), and Joseph A. Householder (the "Executive").

-WHEREAS, the Executive is currently employed by Sempra Energy or another corporation or trade or business which is a member of a controlled group of corporations (within the meaning of Section 414(b) or (c) of the Code) of which Sempra Energy is a component member, determined by applying an ownership threshold of 50% rather than 80% (Sempra Energy and such other controlled group members, collectively, the "Company");
+WHEREAS, the Executive is currently employed by Sempra Energy or another corporation or trade or business which is a member of a controlled group of corporations (within the meaning of Section 414(b) or (c) of the Code) of which Sempra Energy is a component member, determined by applying an ownership threshold of 50% rather than 80% (Sempra Energy and such other controlled group members, collectively, "Company");